-Module Number Module Name Responsible Lecturer Parallel Programming and High- Performance Computing Prof. Dr. Wolfgang Nagel wolfgang.nagel@tu-dresden.de Upon completing this module, the students will acquire the basics of parallel programming and high performance scientific computing.
-The contents of the module include the design and architecture of numerical simulation codes, as well as computer programmes for data analysis.
-Furthermore, they include practical parts for the implementation of examples on existing HPC architectures in a high-level language with different parallelisation models such as e.g. MPI, multi-threading or CUDA.
-The module includes lectures amounting to 2 lecture hours per week, exercises amounting to 2 lecture hours per week plus independent study.
-Participation Knowledge in sequential computer programming, algorithms and data structures, analysis of functions of one and several variables, linear algebra (vector and matrix calculation), as well as probability calculation and Statistics at the Bachelor's level is required.
+Module Number Module Name Responsible Lecturer CMS-COR-HPC Parallel Programming and High- Performance Computing Prof. Dr. Wolfgang Nagel wolfgang.nagel@tu-dresden.de Qualification Objectives Upon completing this module, the students will acquire the basics of parallel programming and high performance scientific computing.
+Content The contents of the module include the design and architecture of numerical simulation codes, as well as computer programmes for data analysis.
+Furthermore, they include practical parts for the implementation of examples on existing HPC architectures in a high- level language with different parallelisation models such as e.g., MPI, multi-threading or CUDA.
+Teaching and Learning Methods The module includes lectures amounting to 2 lecture hours per week, exercises amounting to 2 lecture hours per week plus independent study.
+Prerequisites for Participation Knowledge in sequential computer programming, algorithms and data structures, analysis of functions of one and several variables, linear algebra (vector and matrix calculation), as well as probability calculation and Statistics at the Bachelor's level is required.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
-In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o module fulfils the prerequisites for th modules. y elective modules (for students of f which three must be chosen.
-This Awarding of Credit Points The credit points are awarded if the module examination is passed.
-The module examination consists of a 90-minute written test.
-If there are fewer than 10 students registered at the end of the registration period, the written examination may be replaced by an oral examination as an individual examination lasting 30 minutes; if this is the case, this will be announced, to the registered students at the end of the registration period.
-5 credit points can be earned by pass grade corresponds to the examinat - Frequency of the Module The module is offered each year duri ing the winter semester.
+Usability In the Computational Modelling and the module is one of ten compulsor Computational Life Science: nine), o module fulfils the prerequisites for t modules. d Simulation Master's programme, y elective modules (for students of f which three must be chosen.
+This he CMS-EE-SCEE and CMS-EE-REEP Requirements for the Awarding of Credit Points The credit points are awarded if the The module examination consists of are fewer than 10 students registed period, the written examination examination as an individual exami the case, this will be announced, to of the registration period. ne module examination is passed.
+If a 90-minute written test.
+If there red at the end of the registration may be replaced by an oral nation lasting 30 minutes; if this is the registered students at the end Credit Points and Grades 5 credit points can be earned by pages grade corresponds to the examinat ssing the module.
+The module ion grade.

+Frequency of the Module The module is offered each year during the winter semester.
 Workload The total workload is 150 hours.
 Duration of the Module The module takes one semester to complete.